 - VesselFinder is a free AIS marine traffic tracker providing real-time ship tracking service and historic ship positions (vessel movement) data worldwide.

-An average medevac (medical emergency evacuation) of cruise ship passenger / crew conducted by the USCG cost around USD 30,000, depending on the distance between the vessel and the nearest Coast Guard Air Station.
+An average medevac (medical emergency evacuation) of cruise ship passenger / crew conducted by the USCG cost around USD 30,000.
+The cost depends on the distance between vessel and nearest Coast Guard Air Station.
 USCG medevacs are paid by the US taxpayers.
 No expenses are charged directly to cruise companies or passengers / crew.

 What is the difference between cruise incident and accident?

 "Accident" implies a negative association.
 Accidents usually result in major damages, serious injuries or even loss of life.
 The word is synonymous to mishap, unforeseen/unplanned bad event or circumstance with a negative outcome.
 For the argument sake, some use "accident" in a positive manner, when describing something bad that happened which lead to good things after all.
 Accidental love comes to mind.

 Since "incident" can refer to anything bad or wrong that can happen, it could be both positive and negative as experience.
 "Incident" is used to describe feature events, usually with some adjective before the word explaining the incident type.
 These two words are majorly different, but often confused and interchangeably used.
 However, not so many among the cruise incidents can be termed "accidents".
 In most cases, these are simply unfortunate events (without Jim Carrey, of course).

 Types of incidents and accidents on cruise ships

 Cruise ship accidents and incidents can be classified as:

 - disasters (sinking, grounding, capsizing, collision, allision, terrorist and pirate attacks, pollution, crashes and killings on land tours/shore excursions)